Coronavirus (COVID-19): Get a test if you do not have symptoms

 Regular testing helps us to find positive cases in people who have no symptoms, but who are still infectious.
 If people who test positive self-isolate, we can break chain of transmission and help limit the spread of coronavirus.

 A negative lateral flow device (LFD) test does not guarantee that you do not have coronavirus.
-You must continue to follow FACTS and restrictions in place in your area.
+You must continue to follow the latest government advice and restrictions in place in your area.

 What test you’ll be offered